ajcr/ajcr.github.io/_posts/2022-7-16-figurine-figuring.md

 ![formula]({{ site.baseurl }}/images/figurine_figuring/formula.png)

 You can see the polynomial subtraction in the inner brackets.
-The summation over $m$ is for each possible maximum count (giving us the expected value).
+The summation of coefficients over $m$ is for each possible maximum count (giving us the expected value).

 This is difficult (or even impossible?) to write in a way that admits an evaluation of the limit, and also seems difficult to approximate with simpler expressions.

-Computing the product of truncated binomial coefficient rows (there's [OEIS A145324](https://oeis.org/A145324) for $(1 + x)(1 + 2x)\...(1 + nx)$ but nothing general).
-The binomial coefficients could be bound or simplified in some way, but then there's still the problem of summing the necessary restricted partitions of an integer.
+Computing the product of truncated binomial coefficient rows (there's [OEIS A145324](https://oeis.org/A145324) for $(1 + 2x)(1 + 3x)\...(1 + nx)$ but nothing general).
+The binomial coefficients could be bounded or simplified in some way (e.g.\ $\binom{n}{k} \approx \frac{n^k}{k!} $), but then there's still the problem of summing over values in the restricted partitions of an integer.

-Perhaps there's an alternative approach to solving the puzzle, but I've not found one yet.
+Perhaps there's an alternative approach to solving the puzzle, but I've not found it yet.
 If I make any meaningful progress, I'll update this post.